eilifm/holtwintersts/README.md

 download this repository and open `docs/index.html` in your browser of choice.

 Docs of course can be built by `cd docs_gen && make html` from a bash shell.

+# Installation
+1. Download or clone this repository.
+2. Point a shell with your target Python environment to this repo's folder on your machine.
+3. `pip install .` or `python setup.py install` or `python3 setup.py install`

 # Implementation
 ## Currently Implemented (original scope)